DunedinJS/dunedin-modern-javascript/workshops/1/overview.md

 If you'd like to run code samples [JS Bin](https://jsbin.com/sohokotiku/1/edit?js,console) is a great option with syntax highlighting.
 The developer console in modern web browsers also works but you'll need to use SHIFT+RETURN for multi-line code.

+All features covered in this workshop are also supported by Node.js as of version 6.

 ## Content

 1. [`let`, `const`, and block scope](let-and-const.md)